nipy/nipy/doc/users/installation.rst

 * A C compiler: Nipy does contain a few C extensions for optimized routines.
   Therefore, you must have a compiler to build from source.
 Use XCode_ for your C compiler on macOS.
-On Windows, you will need the Microsoft Visual C++ version corresponding to your Python version - see `using MSCV with Python <https://matthew-brett.github.io/pydagogue/python_msvc.html>`_.
+On Windows, you will need the Microsoft Visual C++ version corresponding to your Python version - see `using MSVC with Python <https://matthew-brett.github.io/pydagogue/python_msvc.html>`_.
 On Linux you should have the packages you need after you install the ``python3-dev`` (Debian / Ubuntu) or ``python3-devel`` (Fedora) packages